-The Developer/Owner that submits either a Letter of Intent or Application that does not include any threshold item or that is substantially incomplete may submit additional information as requested and within the time specified by MBOH staff.
+The Developer/Owner that submits either an LOI or Application that does not include any threshold item or that is substantially incomplete may submit additional information as requested and within the time specified by MBOH staff.
 The opportunity to submit such additional information is subject to payment of the applicable fee as set forth in the Fee Schedule.
-If the applicant does not submit the additional information and applicable fee, the Letter of Intent or Application will be returned to the Applicant and will not be considered further.
+If the applicant does not submit the additional information and applicable fee, the LOI or Application will be returned to the Applicant and will not be considered further.